Frequently Asked Questions

 If you or your parents have a 529 account, the value is reported on the FAFSA and CSS Profile as a parental asset.
 This treatment provides a financial aid benefit since parental assets are assessed at a lower rate than student assets in the need analysis formula.

-If you received financial aid in your first year, you will not need to reapply in future years.
-Your financial aid will renew automatically.
 International students who are not offered scholarship assistance for their first year at Hopkins will not be eligible for scholarship assistance for any other academic period while they are undergraduates.

 I am applying for the Peabody Double Degree Program.
 How does that impact the financial aid process?